NatyaHans/NatyaHans/README.md

 ### Hi there 👋

- 👜 I am the Informatics Librarian at Academic Research and Consulting services department at George Smather's Libraries.
+ 👜 I am the Informatics Specialist at Academic Research and Consulting services department at George Smather's Libraries.

  🔭 I have a Ph.D. in Computational Biology from University of Florida